HM-PUR 1 (HLW) Sauna Power Supply for Health Mate, Sun Spirit, and Thermal Life / High Tech Health

 1. If you experience a nearby lightning strike during an electrical storm or a significant surge from the power grid, both the keypads and the box could be compromised and would need to be replaced.
 The best indication in determining if this should be considered is if any other electronics in your home stopped working at the same time.

 2. The keypads and the power box coincidently failed in relatively in a short succession of one another.
+This is rare, but it can happen.

-Aside from that, it's our experience after having worked on several hundred Health Mate systems that it's extremely rare to see that a failure has occurred with both, and is most likely a problem with one or the other.
+Aside from that, it's our experience after having worked on several hundred Health Mate systems that it's really quite rare to see that a failure has occurred with both, and is most likely a problem with one or the other.
 If you're experiencing a problem with a sauna based on these control systems, then you can usually find out fairly quickly by following the steps below:

 - Symptom: Clearly distinct scent of plastic or electrical burning, possible with partial or complete failure of the power supply.